 You upgrade the ESXi version of the hosts in the Supervisor Cluster by remediating the cluster from the vSphere Lifecycle Manager user interface in the vSphere Client.Note: You cannot perform a simultaneous upgrade of both vSphere with Tanzu and ESXi.

-- You disable vSphere with Tanzu from the Workload Management user interface in the vSphere Client.You can disable vSphere with Tanzu on a cluster that uses a single vSphere Lifecycle Manager image.
+- You deactivate vSphere with Tanzu from the Workload Management user interface in the vSphere Client.You can deactivate vSphere with Tanzu on a cluster that uses a single vSphere Lifecycle Manager image.

-When you disable vSphere with Tanzu, you can use the cluster for traditional virtual machine workloads.
+When you deactivate vSphere with Tanzu, you can use the cluster for traditional virtual machine workloads.

 - You can add and remove hosts to and from a cluster that has both vSphere with Tanzu and vSphere Lifecycle Manager enabled.